mpociot/whiteboard/source/includes/_99-limits.md

 # Limits

 Based on your plan with us, you app will have a few limitations on your usage.
-Just [reach out to us](mailto:support@mailshake.com) if you're interested in increasing your limits.
+If you're interested in increasing your limits, use the "Contact Us" button on the <a href="https://mailshake.com/app/#/redirect/extensions/api" target="_blank">Extensions &gt; API page</a> inside Mailshake.

 ## New recipients / month